-This is probably the first ESL Game I learned as a new teacher and it hasn't let me down yet.
-As a teacher in Japan there are a few commonalities that made themselves known pretty quickly:
+Making a Paper Crane was probably the first ESL Game (ish) activities I learned as a new teacher living in Japan and it hasn't let me down yet.

-At this point I will usually take a step back and offer the class a few extra words that might help them preform the task e.g. fold, crease, turn over, repeat, etc. I like to keep the list short just so that they still have search for the right words.
+- At this point, I will usually take a step back and offer the class a few extra words that might help them perform the task e.g. fold, crease, turn over, repeat, etc. I like to keep the list short just so that they still have searched for the right words.